kintone/js-sdk/packages/data-loader/README.md

       --format               Output format. "json" or "csv"
                                       [choices: "json", "csv"] [default: "json"] -q, --query                The query string                           [string]
-      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string]
+      --order-by             The sort order as a query                  [string] --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string]
 ```